-In the following tutorial, you will learn how to install Brave on Fedora.
+In the following tutorial, you will learn how to install Brave Browser on Fedora 34/35 Workstation.

 Table of Contents